microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaMSGroupLifecyclePolicy.md

 ```

 ## DESCRIPTION
-The Get-EntraBetaMSGroupLifecyclePolicy command retrieves the properties and relationships of a groupLifecyclePolicies object in Microsoft Entra ID.
+The `Get-EntraBetaMSGroupLifecyclePolicy` command retrieves the properties and relationships of a groupLifecyclePolicies object in Microsoft Entra ID.
 If you specify no parameters, this cmdlet gets all groupLifecyclePolicies.

 ## EXAMPLES

-### Example 1
+### Example 1: Retrieve all groupLifecyclePolicies
 ```powershell
 Connect-Entra -Scopes 'Directory.Read.All'
 Get-EntraBetaMSGroupLifecyclePolicy